 “We often tell clients that it's crucial they ensure this check is included in their vetting process, whether they use an agent or not, as significant fines and prison sentences await those who don’t comply,” says Boardman.

 For more information, consult the government’s guidance for what is required from landlords when checking a tenant’s right to rent3.

 Income tax and capital gains tax

 As soon as you start renting out property, you need to let HM Revenue and Customs (HMRC) know and report your rental income to them each year.
 You may have to pay tax on the profit you make from renting property after deducting any allowable expenses.

 There are now restrictions on the amount of tax relief that landlords get.
-This means you won’t be able to deduct certain costs – such as mortgage interest and fees, or the interest on loans to pay for furnishings – from your income when working out your taxable profit.
+This means you won’t be able to deduct certain costs from your income when working out your taxable profit.